3r1/awawa/README.md

 ![image previewing poe2_item_filter](/preview_v2.png)

 awawa lite filter is a lightweight PoE2 highlight filter that makes awawa noises on item drops and is color-themed around Jelly Hoshiumi's palette.
+It should serve you well for the entire game, unless you desire to hide certain loot.

 Features:
 - highlight for all the important stuff